RGonza1529/Nura/README.md

      If you’re running everything locally with the default settings, the WebSocket connection should look like this:

      ```javascript
-     const socket = io("", {withCredentials: true, transports: ["websocket"],});
+     const socket = io("SERVER_ADDRESS", {withCredentials: true, transports: ["websocket"],});
      ```

+4. **Run the Project Locally**

-   Once this is configured, the client should successfully connect to the server via WebSocket.
+   Once dependencies are installed, the `.env` file is configured, and the Websocket connection is establed you’re ready to test the project locally.

 ## 🧩 Commands